ON THE ROAD: Low Country - ABC Columbia

 Check out what he found down in Walterboro and Hampton.
 From a charming downtowns and wildlife center to a watermelon festival with live entertainment, the Low County has a lot to offer.

-Next week, tune in at 11 to see the lovely town of Beaufort.
+This Friday, tune in at 11 to see the lovely town of Beaufort in Part 2!